Ecological Novelty

 Ecological research has traditionally focused on pristine environments.
 In the Anthropocene, however, it has become increasingly important to understand ecological and evolutionary effects of human action.

-The research methods we apply are largely theoretical (but also partly empirical) and focused on major hypotheses and research questions of the field.
-For example, we collect, structure and analyse data that are available for leading hypotheses, and we create conceptual maps of research fields by connecting related hypotheses.
+The research methods we apply are largely theoretical, but we are also using empirical approaches.
+We are addressing hypotheses and research questions in invasion biology, urban ecology and related fields.
+For example, we collect, structure and analyze data that are available for leading hypotheses, and we create conceptual maps of research fields by connecting related hypotheses.
 This is achieved with novel tools for research synthesis which we continue to develop with collaborators across the globe - tools that transform information into knowledge.

 Selected publications